CEO & Founder, Sphere

-Her resolute disposition for leadership shows up in all facets of her life.
-She was assaulted in two unrelated incidents at 18 and then at 21.
-Right after launching Blo, she went through the ensuing judicial process that eventually led to two guilty pleas, and was diagnosed with Post Traumatic Stress Disorder, Depression and Anxiety.
+Right after launching Blo, she went through the ensuing judicial process that eventually led to two guilty pleas.
+Shortly after, Devon was diagnosed with PTSD, Depression and Anxiety.
 Still, she soars.
 Her trade secrets?
 A stockpile of grit and gratitude.

-Devon’s served up belly-laugh inducing, heart-pouring sermons on platforms around the world like TEDx and Pecha Kucha, and she opened for Dragon Kevin O’Leary.
+Devon’s served up belly-laugh inducing, heart-pouring sermons on platforms all around the world.
+She’s been on the stages of TEDx and Pecha Kucha, and she opened for Dragon Kevin O’Leary.
 She can always be counted on for deep courage — and a fierce reality check.

-Most of us would like to think we’re up for anything.
+Devon’s the secret sauce to livingly intrepidly?
+Discomfort!
+Discomfort is the key to helping yourself, your business, and your relationships.
 The fact is the fear of discomfort is one of the greatest barriers to entry as it relates to developing as a communicator.
 Ultimately, what we are going to talk about, we must be prepared to feel.
 Without learning how to face these hard truths, we cannot elevate our relationships, advance our careers, achieve our dreams, or help ourselves.
-Both how you share and how you listen influence the outcome of everything you do.
+Both how you share and how you listen to influence the outcome of everything you do.
 How would your life change if you woke up every day with a commitment to communicating virtuously?
 One thing’s for sure – it ain’t always gonna be comfy.

 Devon Brooks sparks a new way of thinking about, and understanding, victimhood.